-The Department of Mechanical Engineering & Materials Science offers the PhD, MS, BS and Master of Engineering degrees.
+The Department of Mechanical Engineering & Materials Science at Washington University in St. Louis offers students the option to pursue bachelor's, master's, PhD and Master of Engineering degrees.

 Opportunities for advanced study and research are presently available in biomechanics, energy conversion and efficiency, advanced materials, nanotechnology and computational mechanics.

-Faculty and students collaborate on interdisciplinary projects with partners in Biomedical Engineering, Energy, Environmental & Chemical Engineering, Chemistry, Physics, Biology and the School of Medicine.
+Faculty and students collaborate on interdisciplinary projects with partners in biomedical engineering, energy, environmental and chemical engineering, chemistry, physics, biology and medicine.
 Students interested in these fields and registered in the department may take courses offered by these programs and may include faculty from these departments on thesis committees.

 The Master of Science in Mechanical Engineering provides engineering skills for advanced professional practice or preparation for doctoral studies.